 You can provide the information in stages.
 However, you must have given all the information before - ideally at least two weeks before - the completion of the transfer.
 You can also provide the information via a third party if you wish.

 You cannot agree with the new employer not to supply this information.

-If you don't provide employee liability information, the new employer can make a complaint to an industrial tribunal.
+If you do not provide employee liability information, the new employer can make a complaint to an industrial tribunal.
 This could lead to a compensatory award for any loss the new employer incurs due to not having the information.
 Compensation is usually at least £500 per employee affected.

 The information you must provide

 You must provide:

 - identity and ages of the employees who will transfer

 - their statements of employment particulars